KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 A TensorFlow implementation of the Single Shot Detector (SSD) for object detection.

 It has been originally published in this research [paper](https://arxiv.org/abs/1512.02325).
-This repository contains a TensorFlow re-implementation inspird by the prevoius caffe and tensorflow implementation.
-It only implements SSD networks with 300 input, and the 7 backbone architectures: VGG, ResnetV1, ResnetV2, MobilenetV1, MobilenetV2, InceptionV4, InceptionResnetV2.
+This repository contains a TensorFlow re-implementation inspired by the caffe and tensorflow implementation.
+It implements SSD networks with 7 backbone architectures, including: VGG, ResnetV1, ResnetV2, MobilenetV1, MobilenetV2, InceptionV4, InceptionResnetV2.